dincalculator.com / bike / calculator

 Cycling Nutrition Calculator

-How much to eat and drink — hour by hour.
+How much to eat and drink — per hour.

 How the calculation works